Jeb Stuart Magruder: Continued controversy

 In 1990 Magruder consented to interviews with authors Len Colodny and Robert Gettlin while the two were conducting research for their 1991 book Silent Coup: The Removal of a President (St. Martin's Press).
 Magruder admitted that he had lied to prosecutors, to the Senate's Watergate Committee, and in his 1974 book An American Life: One Man's Road to Watergate, concerning aspects of the early cover-up.

 To Colodny and Gettlin, he said that he had called John Dean several hours after the (second) Watergate break-in was discovered, and that Dean set in motion several cover-up strategies.
-This version of events tallied closely with that of Gordon Liddy, as set out in his 1980 book Will.
+This version of events tallied closely with that of Liddy, as set out in his 1980 book Will.
 Books published earlier by others, however, such as Magruder's in 1974 and Dean's Blind Ambition (1976), had become the accepted 'truth' of the cover-up.
-These versions had very profound and damaging effects on the reputations of senior figures such as H.R.
-Haldeman, John Ehrlichman, and John N. Mitchell.
+These versions had very profound and damaging effects on the reputations of senior figures such as Haldeman, John Ehrlichman and Mitchell.

 To Colodny and Gettlin, Magruder admitted specifically instructing Liddy on the second Watergate break-in, something which he had earlier denied.
 At the time these interviews were conducted, Magruder was a Presbyterian minister in Columbus, Ohio.

 In 2003 Magruder was interviewed again, by PBS researchers and the Associated Press.
 According to his account in a PBS documentary, Watergate Plus 30: Shadow of History, and in an interview with the Associated Press, he asserted that Nixon knew about the Watergate burglary early in the process, and well before the scandal broke.
 During the 2003 interviews, Magruder said that he had attended a meeting with Mitchell on March 30, 1972, at which he heard Nixon tell Mitchell by telephone to begin the Watergate plan.
 This account, however, has been contested by Fred LaRue.
 LaRue, who was the only other person present at the meeting in which the alleged telephone call from Nixon to Mitchell occurred, has said that no telephone call from Nixon to Mitchell took place during this meeting.
-Magruder is the only direct participant of the scandal to claim that President Nixon had specific prior knowledge of the Watergate burglary, and that Nixon directed Mitchell to proceed with the burglary.
+Magruder is the only direct participant of the scandal to claim that Nixon had specific prior knowledge of the Watergate burglary, and that Nixon directed Mitchell to proceed with the burglary.
 These statements contradict Magruder's earlier accounts that the cover-up had reached no higher in the Administration than Mitchell.

 In his 1974 book, Magruder had said that the only telephone call from the White House during this meeting came from H.R.
 Haldeman's aide, Gordon C. Strachan.
 Sixteen years later, in the August 7, 1990 interview with Colodny and Gettlin, Magruder changed his account, claiming that the telephone call from the White House came from Haldeman himself.
 In 2003, Magruder changed his account again, saying that President Nixon had telephoned Mitchell at the Key Biscayne meeting.